 But in her, I already find hope.

-In her I find the hope that my people will someday stop being the people who spent five decades mourning the turn of one violent authoritarian despot for another because the new one took things from them.
+In her I find the hope that my people will someday stop being the people who spent five decades mourning the loss of a violent authoritarian despot because his replacement took things from them.
 In her, I find the hope that my people will stop being the blight in the American immigrant landscape they have been determined to be, filling South Florida with nascent fascists and obnoxious libertarians, wanting nothing more than the power to hurt others to better themselves.
 In her, I see the tide turning.
 In her, I see older generations finally fading far enough into memory that the new ones can see how much better things could be, instead of obsessing over a fantasy of what they were.
 In her, I see Cuban America finally figuring out who its real friends are.

 My people have been defined by resentment.
 She brings us resolve.